Kit’s Secret Guitar, Gear, and Music Page

 ...

 The more clear coats, the better, for a stronger, more chip resistant finish.
-I spray about 15 coats on mine.
+I spray about 15 coats on my pedals, giving about 5 minutes to dry between coats.
 When done, let the whole thing completely dry at least 24 hours.
 The clear coat should deepen the colors and make everything look more vibrant when dry.

 ...

 I suggest you print a practice transfer and test doing it on something else first if you have never done any thing like this.
-If you screw it all up the first time , just peel it off, sand it down and start over.
+If you screw it all up the first time, just peel it off, sand it down and start over.
 I was lucky and got it right on the first try.
-Below are a few of my custom art jobs.
-The Brick Muff pedal on the right features art on everu panel of the enclosure, created with a separate trasfer custom cut to fit each panel.
+Below are a few of my custom pedal graphics jobs.
+The two Brick Muff pedals feature art on every panel of the enclosure, created with a separate transfer custom cut to fit each panel.
+And I will restate, NO, I do not add art to pedals for other people or offer this service.

 Page is copyright Kit Rae.
 Art used on pedals is copyrighted by the owners.